impossiblepjm/impossiblepjm.github.io/_posts/2017-05-28-sw-precache.md

 ### Should Respond?

-Firstly, we need to determine whether this request was included in our “pre-caching list”.
+Firstly, we need to determine whether this request was included in our “pre-caching list�?
 If it was, this request should have been pre-fetched and pre-cached thus we can respond it directly from cache.

 ```js
 // sw.js*